-The truth is you never know who someone knows or whether they might enter your life again at a future date.
+The truth is, you never know who someone knows or whether they might enter your life again at a future date.
 Why risk alienating anyone?
 Besides not being a nice thing to do, it can have devastating effects on your reputation.

-Every interaction you have with someone does one of two things: it helps your reputation, or it hurts your reputation.
+Every interaction you have with someone does one of two things: it helps your reputation or it hurts your reputation.
 Here’s a perfect example.

 One evening I was in a hurry to get home for an important call when I pulled into my residential area behind a car that was going 10 MPH in a 25 MPH zone.
 I wanted to honk, yell, and flash my lights at the slow poke that was making me late for my call.
 Moment after agonizing moment passed as I followed him down street after street.
-Still this driver did not turn off.
+Still, this driver did not turn off.
 This continued right up to my neighbor’s driveway.
 You guessed it.
 The driver was my neighbor who wasn’t feeling well that evening.
 As a new neighbor, I did not recognize his car.

-Had I given in to my impulses and honked, or gotten irritated and sped around him, my actions could have negatively affected my neighbor’s view of me.
-As a man of influence in the community, who knows what the ripple effect could have been.
+Had I given in to my impulses and honked or gotten irritated and sped around him, my actions could have negatively affected my neighbor’s view of me.
+As a man of influence in the community, who knows what the ripple effect could have been?

 Time for a Checkup

 Your reputation is a life-long accumulation of your actions and your interactions with the people around you.
 What does your reputation say about you today?
-What would your neighbors, co-workers or business acquaintances say about you if they were asked for a personal recommendation?
+What would your neighbors, co-workers, or business acquaintances say about you if they were asked for a personal recommendation?

-Have you burned bridges in your past?
+Have you burned bridges in the past?
 Most of us have at one time or another, but it is possible—and advisable—to make amends.
 Oftentimes, when you go out of your way to restore a previously damaged relationship, you make a stronger, more favorable impression than if you were to let “sleeping dogs lie.”